arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

     'https://servant-on-heroku.herokuapp.com/add-comment'
 ```

-That's strange, there appears to be an error.
-Let's see how to check application errors.
+That's strange, there appears to be another error.
+Let's see how to investigate
+application errors on Heroku.

 ### Debugging Application Errors

 Heroku has a really nice log system.
+The application's `stdout` and `stderr`
-We can check the application's log with the
+logs can be inspected with the following command:
-following command and try to figure out why our app doesn't appear to be
-working:

 ```sh
 $ heroku logs